LuisRJean/LuisRJean/README.md

 ### Hola👋
-I like to complete end-to-end learning and to train deep features.
+I like to create things and enrich other people's lives